 Everybody is an expert these days.
-It doesn’t matter if you’re self-published, traditionally published, hybrid, or, like me, biding your time in the trenches of querying—everybody has something to say about “How To’s” based on experience or simply something cool he or she lifted from Pinterest.
+It doesn’t matter if you’re self-published, traditionally published, or hybrid—everybody has something to say about “How To’s” based on experience or simply something cool he or she lifted from Pinterest.

 I’ve steered clear of joining the ranks mainly because I don’t have anything published yet.
 (Uhm, not including all that boring copy I wrote for an encyclopedia set to pay for my MA a long time ago.)
 Somehow, I got it stuck in my head that until I had earned the title author by means of publication, I wasn’t one.

 Then, a few trad pub mentors spanked me for being too unassuming.
 My mantra has been, “Inspired by Love and Laughter—Aspiring to Write About It,” for almost a year now in my social media outlets.

 I didn’t even realize how condescending I was being to myself until it was pointed out to me.

 Turns out, I’m not aspiring to be a novelist; I am one.
 I wrote a novel—a big ass novel that at one point weighed in at 100K but is now hovering over 83K.
 It’s alive and well and hanging out with some agencies for the time being.
 It might not be published … yet … but someday, it will be.